 Even electronics contain heavy metals and toxic materials like mercury, lead, chromium, and cadmium.
 These materials can contaminate soil, air, and water and be a threat to living beings along with the environment.

 Environmental Benefits of Recycling

-- Deforestation due to raw materials destroys the natural habitat and cause global warming.
+- Deforestation due to raw materials destroys the natural habitat and causes global warming.
 Recycling reduces the need for raw materials and hence preserves the rainforests.

 - When products are made from raw materials, large amounts of energy are used.
-Recycling lowers energy consumptions and helps preserve natural resources.
+Recycling lowers energy consumption and helps preserve natural resources.

 Benefits of Recycling

 - Our landfill sites are filling up fast, and in some years, we’ll have no space for waste.
 Recycling can help control the waste produced.

 - Manufacturing new products means using natural resources in large numbers.
 Recycling reduces the need for raw materials and also reduces the energy consumed.
 Thus, recycling preserves natural resources for future generations.